-

 Adjudication

-Ebony is regularly instructed in adjudications by both referring and responding parties, and undertakes enforcement hearings in the TCC.
+Ebony is regularly instructed in construction adjudications by both referring and responding parties and has substantial experience of enforcement proceedings in the Technology and Construction Court.

 Related Work:

-- Representing a firm of structural engineers against a leading D&B contractor in relation to serious and wide-ranging allegations of drawing errors and lack of or errors of co-ordination of design for a development of assisted living units.
-Several rounds of submissions, as well as first and supplemental expert reports on liability and quantum.
+- Acted for a firm of structural engineers against a leading design and build contractor in an adjudication concerning serious and wide-ranging allegations of drawing errors and failures of design coordination on an assisted living development.
+Involving multiple rounds of submissions and first and supplemental expert evidence on liability and quantum.

-- Representing the employer in a final account dispute in relation to extension of a college campus, which included issues over contractual interpretation, claims for variations, delay, loss and expense and liquidated damages.
-The contractor suspended the adjudication and settled after receiving Ebony’s Response.
+- Representing the employer in a final account adjudication arising out of the extension of a college campus, involving issues of contractual interpretation, variations, delay, loss and expense and liquidated damages, where the contractor suspended the adjudication and settled following service of Ebony’s Response.

 - Representing a contractor in an adjudication against a leading gin distillery.